A new leaf: Legal assistance to expunge pot convictions goes unused across Illinois

 Connor had the internet for information and found only private lawyers who offered help— for a fee.
 Uncertain about the quality of those lawyers, or if he even needed one, Connor one day found the number for CARPLS, a legal aid clinic staffed with attorneys through New Leaf Illinois, a consortium of legal aid clinics that get a share of the state’s cannabis tax windfall to help defendants in Connor’s predicament.

-“I was on the phone for literally 10 minutes, and they said, ‘You almost certainly qualify,’ and then they gave me the information for a private attorney,” said Connor, who asked not to have his full name published in the newspaper — because his goal for the last five years has been to erase links to his cannabis charges from anywhere future employers or others might find it.
+“I was on the phone for literally 10 minutes, and they said, ‘You almost certainly qualify,’ and then they gave me the information for a private attorney,” said Connor, who didn’t want his full name published because his goal for the last five years has been to erase links to his cannabis charges from anywhere future employers or others might find it.

 Nine months later, his motion to expunge records of his arrest and conviction was approved.
 His attorney’s fees were picked up by New Leaf, and his record was clear.